- Today's That Day Presence and Purpose

 Relax and smile.
 Life is only as hard as your mind makes it.
 Be grateful for every breath and the opportunity to live in the present moment.

 I have two nephews who are twins and are probably typical of people their age, very early 20’s, in the way they handle their money.
 They spend it faster than they can make it!
-Over the coming weeks I am hoping to set up an experiment with them too see if I can get them to pay off their debts and also start saving money.
+Over the coming weeks I am hoping to set up an experiment with them to see if I can get them to pay off their debts and also start saving money.
 Stay tuned over the coming weeks.
 Hopefully it is a fun adventure and not a complete trainwreck!
-You know what they say about working with family memebers…🙄
+You know what they say about working with family members…🙄

 🚀Next Week - What’s Really Important Anyway!